Luis-Munu/Elder-Scrolls-Online-x-YOLO/README.md

 A YOLOv5 model for Elder Scrolls Online

 Trained at 4k res, detects Bal-Foyen enemies, Harvest map indicators and various resources in real time.
-The accuracy detecting resources leaves a lot to be desired due to lack of labeled dataset, labeling by hand is hard guys!
+The accuracy detecting resources leaves a lot to be desired due to the low size of the labeled dataset, labeling by hand is hard guys!

 Benchmarks around 15-20 fps at populated areas on a 4k monitor, keep in mind that it will be much faster on lower resolutions.
 Still, I recommend porting it to TensorRT to earn much better speeds, beware that there's currently a bug that forces a low input resolution when porting a YOLO model to TensortRT, you may have to tinker with input sizes.